Just how good can a $130 phone be?

 In Australia, there's the Moto G5, which has a better metal build, a higher resolution display and a higher megapixel camera for AU$50 more.

 The reason you buy the E4 is its price.
 And for the price, it's amazing what Motorola gives you.
 Its nearest rival is the Samsung Galaxy J3 which costs more, takes worse photos and lacks the overall charm of the E4.
 But if the E4's compromises, such as an average camera, make you sad, remind yourself how much it costs.
 Still sad?
-Get the Moto G5 Plus.
+Get the Moto G5 Plus ($229.99 at Amazon.com).

 For a comparison of Motorola budget phones, see the chart below.